 The Pacific Northwest has never been known for cold or snowy winters… Until recently.
 In the last few years, we’ve had snow, ice, and prolonged freezing or hovering around freezing temperatures.
 Last winter, it became clear that the gear I had for Miles was not sufficient.
 He would get so chilled from our outings that I had trouble keeping him warm at home long afterwards.
 We spend a lot of time outdoors, and this worried me!
-Last October, I did extensive research to find a heavy-duty winter dog coat that would fit our needs.
-My criteria for Miles’ new winter coat:

 - Lining comfortable for the hard, wiry hair of a terrier